juju/docs/src/en/charms-storage-k8s.md

 ### Juju-managed storage

-There are two types of persistent storage that Juju can manage:
+As mentioned, there are two types of persistent storage that Juju can manage:

  - dynamically provisioned volumes
  - statically provisioned volumes